UN mediation of the Kashmir dispute: 1962–1972

 Through a letter on 1 January 1962 Pakistan asked for a meeting of the UNSC.
 Shortly after, India said that such a meeting was not required.
 This continued until the UNSC eventually held discussions on the India-Pakistan question on 1 February 1962 and between 27 April and 22 June 1962.
 Following the Second Kashmir War, India and Pakistan signed the Tashkent Declaration.
 The Tashkent Declaration by-passed the United Nations and was brokered by the Soviet Union.
 The liberation of Bangladesh and 1972 Simla Agreement made India harden its stance on aversion to United Nations mediation on Kashmir.

 1972–present

 1972 onwards, UNSC no longer passed any resolution on the India-Pakistan question.
 Pakistan independently and through bodies such as the Organisation of Islamic Cooperation, continues to raise the issue at the United Nations General Assembly.
 The Office of the United Nations High Commissioner for Human Rights, and UN Secretary General over the years have commented upon the issue.
 The OHCHR came out with two reports in 2018 and 2019.

 The UNMOGIP is still functional.
 According to the secretary-general the UNMOGIP can only be abolished through a UNSC decision.
+However, India has maintained that the Simla agreement of July 1972, which stipulated that both countries would settle differences peacefully through bilateral negotiations rendered previous Council resolutions redundant.

 Following the revocation of the special status of Jammu and Kashmir, the UNSC discussed the Kashmir question at least three times.
 However no resolutions was taken and no statement issued.